aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

 To run a ``CalcJob``, you need to set up two things: a ``code`` that is going to implement the desired calculation and a ``computer`` for the calculation to run on.

-`Quantum Mobile`_ ships with the ``localhost`` computer set up, which is the one we'll be using throughout the tutorial.
+`AiiDAlab`_ ships with the ``localhost`` computer set up, which is the one we'll be using throughout the tutorial.
-However, we still have to set up the ``add`` code, which we'll be using for this tutorial:
+However, we still have to set up the ``add`` code, which we'll be using for this section:

 .. code-block:: console